yung-wolf/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the
 # current directory and all its subfolders
 10-no_more_js

+# Write a script that counts the number of directories and sub-directories in the current directory.
+11-directories

+# Create a script that displays the 10 newest files in the current directory.
+12-newest files
 ```